-The only relatives who have a right to request access to a patient's records are those with parental responsibility for a minor under the age of 18.
+The only relatives who have a right to request access to a patient's records are those with parental responsibility or legal guardianship for a minor under the age of 18.
 If, however, the minor concerned is sufficiently mature to understand the implications, his or her consent should be obtained before allowing access.